 The focus on the parents in the movie is very limited, especially when it comes to their separation.
 We only learn that they decided, for whatever reason, that they couldn’t stand to be married or even living on the same continent as one another.
 And their best solution was to separate the twins and take one each with them, then never tell that child about their other parent and twin.

-* Not, “Let’s schedule weekly/monthly/yearly get-togethers for our kids’ sakes.”
-Because then they would have to actually interact with each other!
+Not, “Let’s schedule weekly/monthly/yearly get-togethers for our kids’ sakes.”
+Because then they would actually have to interact with each other!
+Oh, the horror!

 It’s not as though they have a pleasant dinner and numerous conversations together halfway through the movie, and are perfectly civil and even vaguely flirtatious with one another.